XAI-360/TSCL/docs/Readme.md

 **Training Data**

-Fig. 4 shows a sample of the training data which consists of Individual Conditional Expectation (ICE) plots  [[12](https://christophm.github.io/interpretable-ml-book/ice.html)] for a model we trained earlier.
+Fig. 4 shows a sample of the training data which consists of Individual Conditional Expectation (ICE) plots  [[12](https://christophm.github.io/interpretable-ml-book/ice.html)] of a model trained earlier.
 The ICE plots display one line per instance that shows how the instance's prediction changes when a feature changes.
 Therefore, they can be thought of as short time-series.
 Although this type of data is not ideal for representing time-series, it has an important property that is required for dictionary learning: the samples have similar context.